-The Office of Human Resource Services (OHRS) is the central business unit responsible for developing, facilitating, or administering Valparaiso University's employment processes and procedures.
-These include areas such as recruiting and selection; employee development; employee relations; legal and regulatory compliance; leaves of absence, health care insurance, and retirement plans.
-OHRS plays both a strategic and tactical role in partnership with the University and its employees.
+The Office of Human Resource Services (HR) is the central business unit responsible for developing, facilitating, and administering Valparaiso University's employment processes and procedures.
+These include areas such as recruiting and selection, employee development, employee relations, legal and regulatory compliance, leaves of absence, healthcare insurance, and retirement plans.
+HR plays both a strategic and tactical role in partnership with the University and its employees.